danielanywhere/ShopTools/README.md

 <p>&nbsp;</p>

+## Using ShopTools

+The general workflow of using ShopTools is easy.

+The following are the general steps for creating No-CAD / No-CAM cuts on your CNC router:

+-   Open ShopTools.
+If this is the first time opening the application, choose the **Edit / Settings** menu option to configure your table.
+    This only needs to be done once.

+-   Set the Length, Width, and Depth of your workpiece.
+Optionally, position the workpiece and router at known offsets.

+-   Double-click a pattern or drag and drop it onto your work area, and set the properties like starting offset, length, angle, or whatever is applicable for the operation.

+-   Repeat the above steps until all holes and cuts are defined.

+-   Save your cut-list file if you wish to refer back to it later.
+    Whenever you open a cut-list file you've saved earlier, you only need to export it to g-code to use it, skipping all of the above steps.

+-   Export your file to g-code and pass that file to your machine.

+<p>&nbsp;</p>

+NOTE: Although the feature is planned, ShopTools doesn't yet have a real-time 3D toolpath preview.
+If you like to review your toolpaths as a general rule before sending them to your machine, I would recommend using <https://ncviewer.com/> by ToolPath Labs.

+<p>&nbsp;</p>

 ## Developing With ShopTools

 You can see the full SDK documentation for ShopTools here on the GitHub site at <https://danielanywhere.github.io/ShopTools>.

+## Platform Independence, Anyone?

+If you would like to see a non-Windows (Linux UI) version of this application, please provide some feedback on the Issues page of this repository so I can get an indication of whether the effort might be worthwhile.